FOR IMMEDIATE RELEASE

 PROVIDENCE, R.I. — On Friday February 14, 2020, a House Resolution was proposed with an aim to increase legislative oversight of the troubled Rhode Island Department of Children, Youth and Families (DCYF) by Representatives Raymond Hull, (D-North Providence), John Lombardi (D-Providence), David Bennett (D-Warwick), and James McLaughlin (D-Cumberland).
 The legislation was introduced at the initiative of longtime DCYF reform advocate Nicholas Alahverdian.

-In 2011, Alahverdian began a lengthy legal and political battle against DCYF, filing legislation in conjunction with Reps.
-Bob DaSilva, Ray Hull, Arthur Handy, and Michael Marcello to reform DCYF, end out of state placements, and create a DCYF oversight committee, three bills which were supported by the majority of the members of the House of Representatives but failed to get out of committee.
+In 2011, Alahverdian began a lengthy legal and political battle against DCYF, filing legislation in coalition led by Rep. Bob DaSilva to reform DCYF, end out of state placements, and create a DCYF oversight committee, three bills which were supported by the majority of the members of the House of Representatives but failed to get out of committee.
 In federal court, he also sued the DCYF as well as the group homes where the abuse occurred.
 The case was ultimately settled in 2013.

 Regarding the bill, Alahverdian said “The policy of this bill is safety of children at every cost.
 The aim of this bill is adequate education and housing for children in the care of the state.
 People may ask at what cost.
 We say at any cost, for the life of a child in a system with a $220+ million budget deserves at the very least, food, schooling, and stable shelter, and if possible, a family life.
 We must never give up, and I certainly won’t.”